fsedano/bazel_gunicorn_example/README.md

-Example for Bazel with Gunicorn and flask
+Example for Bazel with Gunicorn, flask gRPC.

-Includes generating Docker image
+Includes generating Docker image and pushing to K8s